enthusiastic-js/form-observer/README.md

 Interested in learning more?
 Check out our [documentation](https://github.com/enthusiastic-js/form-observer/tree/main/docs).
 A great place to start would be our docs for the [`Form Observer` API](https://github.com/enthusiastic-js/form-observer/tree/main/docs/form-observer/README.md#api) or our [guides](https://github.com/enthusiastic-js/form-observer/tree/main/docs/form-observer/guides.md) for common use cases.

 Too eager to bother with documentation?
-Feel free to play with our library in a [CodeSandbox](https://codesandbox.io/) or in your own application!
+Feel free to play with our library on [StackBlitz](https://stackblitz.com/@ITenthusiasm/collections/form-observer-examples) or in your own application!
 All of our tools have detailed JSDocs, so you should be able to learn all that you need to get started from within your IDE.

 ## Solutions to Common Problems